misbach/FS-PhotoManager/README.md

 # FS-PhotoManager
-A sample app that helps you see and manage your photos on FamilySearch.org.
+A sample app that allows you to view photos of your ancestors, and view photos you've uploaded to FamilySearch.

 ## To use
-All you need to do is put your app key in logic.js
+Put your app key in logic.js

 ## Dependencies
 [FamilySearch Javascript lite SDK](https://github.com/FamilySearch/fs-js-lite)